arrow icon

 What happens if you as an Employer do not comply with the Immigration Rules?

-Even worse, if you knowingly employ an illegal worker then you will commit a criminal offence and may face up to 2 years’ imprisonment and / or an unlimited fine if your case is dealt with at the Crown Court.
-Illegal workers include: students with expired visas, or students working more hours than they’re allowed to, and people who work on a visitor’s visa – these are just a few examples, but there are many more circumstances that you may not be currently aware of!
+Illegal workers include: students with expired visas, students working more hours than they’re allowed to, people who have a right to work but only in certain jobs and job sectors, and people who work on a visitor’s visa.
+These are just a few examples, but there are many more circumstances that you may not be currently aware of!

 How can Black Antelope Law help your organisation?